HatemMohmmed73/game-in-js/README.md

 # 🎮 Tic-Tac-Toe Game with CI/CD Pipeline

 A Node.js based Tic-Tac-Toe game with a complete CI/CD pipeline using GitHub Actions, Docker, and Render for deployment.
+This project demonstrates a modern development workflow with automated testing, containerization, and deployment.

 ---